MicrosoftDocs/azure-dev-docs/articles/python/overview-azd-templates.md

 ### Do I have to use Dev Containers?

 No. The Python web azd templates utilize [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) by default.
 Dev Containers provide many benefits, but require some prerequisite knowledge and software.
-If you do not want to use Dev Containers and prefer to use your local development environment instead, please see the README.md file in the root directory of the sample app for environment setup instructions.
+If you don't want to use Dev Containers and prefer to use your local development environment instead, see the *README.md* file in the root directory of the sample app for environment setup instructions.

 ### What can I edit or delete?